Francis Whately: Judi Dench: All the World's Her Stage

-The documentary has looked back over Judi Dench, one of Britain's greatest actors’ s remarkable 60-year career.
-Unlike other documentaries, this one has showed Judi’ life in a never known, a new angle.
+The documentary examines the 60-year acting career of Judi Dench, and presents aspects of her life and career through archival material and interviews, offering a different perspective compared to earlier documentaries.

 Stories behind

-Francis Whately posted a David Bowie poster on the wall of his home when he was a teenager, and described Bowie as his hero in a series of subsequent interviews.
-The first meeting of Whately and Bowie was in 1998, Whately was just finished 100 Works, an episode of British sculpture, and Bowie has contributed his voices and words in this short film.
-Before that time, Whately and Bowie were conducted by telephone and letters.
-Whately was very nervous and excited about seeing his hero, but Bowie's courteous and polite made the conversation more comfortable.
-After that, Whately and Bowie kept in touch for a long time until Bowie died.
+Francis Whately hung a David Bowie poster on the wall of his home when he was a teenager, and described Bowie as his hero in a series of subsequent interviews.
+The first meeting of Whately and Bowie was in 1998 at which time, Whatelhad just finished 100 Works, an episode of British sculpture, and Bowie had contributed his voice and words to this short film.
+Before that time, Whately and Bowie's exchanges were conducted by telephone and letters.
+Whately was very nervous and excited about seeing his hero, but Bowie's courteous and polite manner made the conversation more comfortable.
+After that, Whately and Bowie kept in touch until Bowie died.

 Bowie and Whately formed a good relationship.
-Although they rarely talk about music, they are interested in many of the same things, they often discuss the books and arts that they admired.
-In the 1990s, Bowie was often make phone call with Whately.
-At that time, Bowie was writing for an art magazine, Whately did lots of art films and was very interested in contemporary arts, they always had common interest to talk about.
+Although they rarely spoke about music, they were interested in many of the same things and often discussed the books and arts that they admired.
+In the 1990s, Bowie often make called Whately.
+At that time, Bowie was writing for an art magazine whilst Whately made a number of art films and was very interested in contemporary arts; they always had common interests to talk about.

-Although the two documentaries, David Bowie: Five Years and David Bowie: The Last Five Years both have recorded the interviews from others, the themes and shooting methods are quite different.
-The first one was basic on David Bowie’ s request, instead of making a conventional biography about him being born and going through his life chronologically, director has used more contemporary editing and collage to show the most important five years in Bowie’ life.
-While during filming David Bowie: The Last Five Years, Bowie was very care about his privacy and didn't gave Whately chance to interview him along.
-So there's no interview videos of Bowie’ s last five years in this documentary.
+Although the two documentaries, David Bowie: Five Years and David Bowie: The Last Five Years both include recorded the interviews from others, the themes and shooting methods are quite different.
+The first one was basic on David Bowie’s request; instead of making a conventional biography about him being born and moving through his life chronologically, the director has used more contemporary editing and collage to show the most important five years in Bowie’s life.
+While during filming David Bowie: The Last Five Years, Bowie was very careful about his privacy and didn't give Whately the opportunity to interview him.
+So there's no interview videos of Bowie’s last five years in this documentary.
 Whately interviewed the musicians who have cooperated with Bowie in his last two albums: Blackstar and The Next Day and interviewed them in the Jazz Bar 55° which located in New York center.
 By representing the nervous and secret recording process from the musicians’ perspective, the film has shown Bowie's enthusiasm on music.

-The director himself thinks that the difference between the two documentaries is that in the first one he wanted to show to audience is the changeable of Bowie, while the second one was not focus on how much he changed, but his unchangeable, his enthusiasm on music.
+The director himself thinks that the difference between the two documentaries is that in the first one he wanted to show to audience a changeable Bowie, while the second one did not focus on how much he changed, but his unchanging enthusiasm for music.

 David Bowie: The Last Five Years was on the air on HBO on January 8, 2017, which would have been David Bowie' s 71st birthday.